Guide to Fruits and Vegetables that Grow in Shade

 shade crops header image showing rhubarb in the shade of an apple tree

-Not enough sunny real estate in your yard?
-Partial sun?
+Not enough sunny growing space in your yard?
+Lots of partial sun?
 Light shade?
 You're not alone.

 When I first landscaped my place, my neighbour Bob asked, "Steve, why is your patio so far from your house?"